AmitThakur045/LMS/README.md

 ### Work Flow

-    1. Login to the Student Portal
+    1. Login to the Student Portal.
+If user is not created, then create a new user by clicking on sign up.
     2. Click on the Profile to view the profile of the student.
     3. Select a Course by clicking on its image to redirect to the contents of that Course
     4. Click on any lesson of a section to view it's video if available